 Intrauterine growth restriction is a condition in which one or both twins don’t grow well.
 A baby with IUGR is too small compared to other twin babies of the same gestational age.

 Selective Intrauterine Growth Restriction (SIUGR)

-Selective intrauterine growth restriction (SIUGR) can only happen to identical twins who share a placenta.
+Selective intrauterine growth restriction (SIUGR) can only happen to monochorionic twins – identical twins who share a placenta.
 It’s characterized by unequal placental sharing which leads to one twin being growth-restricted.

 Monochorionic monoamniotic (mo-mo) twins

-The risk of complications is high if you are carrying monochorionic monoamniotic (mo-mo) twins.
+The risk of complications is very high if you’re carrying monochorionic monoamniotic (mo-mo) twins.
 Mo-mo twins are extremely rare.
 They only account for about one percent of all identical twins and can never be fraternal.
 Mo-mo twins share a placenta and both the outer and inner membrane.
-They lie in the same sac and this makes them at risk of umbilical cord entanglement and compression during pregnancy and birth.
-If you’ve been diagnosed with mo-mo twins, you should be seeing a Maternal-Fetal Medicine (MFM) physician regularly as you’ll need aggressive monitoring and expert care.
+They lie in the same sac and this make them at risk for umbilical cord entanglement and compression during pregnancy and birth.
+If you’ve been diagnosed with mo-mo twins, you should see a Maternal-Fetal Medicine (MFM) physician regularly as you’ll need aggressive monitoring and expert care.